uvindusl/HNDSE-IOT-CW-2025/README.md

 ![image](https://github.com/user-attachments/assets/ce0018a1-b872-4286-baf5-227704bb7704)

 When an accident took place helmet will transfer all necessary data related to the accident to the fire store.
-Afterward it will continuously transfer heart beat data to the real-time database.
+Afterward it will continuously transfer heart beat data to the backend.
 Arduino IDE and C++ was used to program the esp8266 with sensor's.

 ### Mobile Application